NadaMohamedElMahdy/Anemia_Project/README.md

 # Anemia_Project
 People are classified into two categories: those who have anemia and those who do not.
+Scaling into three types:
+-standarization-->StandardScaler.
+-normalization -->minmaxscaler.
+-robustscaler.
-Using three types of classificatin-->KNN,Naive Bayes, and SVM .
+Using three types of classificatin--> KNN ,Naive Bayes, and SVM .